Podcasting is Growing at Alarming Rates!

 It's an online service that you can sign up for that will allow people to use the mic on their computer, laptop or mobile phone to leave you a voice mail.
 The people from SpeakPipe will give you a snippet of code that you can place on your blog and anyone who has a microphone can ask you a question or leave a comment via voice mail.
 The blog owner (or in this case the podcaster) will get an email with the mp3 file of your voice recording.
 I even utilize SpeakPipe on my contact page here on Basic Blog Tips and in the sidebar of my other blogs.

-SpeakPipe has become extremely popular among podcasters and even if your favorite podcaster doesn’t use it, you can leave a message or ask a question for someone who does.
-I’ve left messages for Dave Jackson at School of Podcasting, Jon Overall at WordPress Plugins A to Z, Daniel J. Lewis from The (award winning) Audacity to Podcast and many more!
+SpeakPipe has become extremely popular among podcasters and even if your favorite podcaster doesn't use it, you can leave a message or ask a question for someone who does.
+I've left messages for Dave Jackson at School of Podcasting, Jon Overall at WordPress Plugins A to Z, Daniel J. Lewis from The (award winning) Audacity to Podcast Elsie Escobar on the Official Libsyn Podcast The Feed, and many more!

 The key here is to be sure to say your name, your show name and your url at the beginning of the message.
 Then try not to ramble on – state your message clearly and concisely.
 Don't make it too complicated or you might not make the cut.

-Be creative here, by that I mean, don’t go out and ask a bunch of different podcasters the same question.
-And you don’t have to leave a bunch of messages in the same day.
-Spread them out a bit, but pretty soon, you’ll find that your name is popping up on shows all the time and after awhile people will get curious and they’ll end up listening to your show.
+Be creative here, by that I mean, don't go out and ask a bunch of different podcasters the same question.
+And you don't have to leave a bunch of messages in the same day.
+Spread them out a bit, but pretty soon, you'll find that your name is popping up on shows all the time.
+Eventually, people will get used to hearing your name, and in order to find out more about you, they'll end up listening to your show.
 Here is a presentation I put together to give you a little encouragement.
 I also included instructions for using your Android phone since SpeakPipe only has an iPhone app right now.

 Of course the ultimate way to be featured is to get interviewed or be invited to a round table discussion on your favorite podcast, so just be ready when the time comes.